pcxmac/g2deploy/README.md

   libvirt is not patched. ....
 PROFILE ASSERT

-  world file, will be over written by portage map, need to rethink ...
+  !!!!!!     world file, will be over written by portage map, need to rethink ...

   no network profiling ....

   x

-  missing completion for gentoo-zsh
+  missing completion for gentoo-zsh (should be inside ~/.zsh/)

   qemu missing : swtpm + usermod-utilities, ssh enabled thru profile ... profile+services capture ... profile+key mngmt/capture